lemire/fastmod/README.md

 ### 64-bit benchmark

 For comparisons to native `%` and `/` operations, as well as bitmasks, we've provided a benchmark with 64-bit div/mod.
 You can compile these benchmarks with `make benchmark`.
 These require C++11.
+It is not currently supported under Visual Studio.
 Example output:

 ```
 $ make benchmark